blueprintue/discord-bot/README.md

 ### Modules
 #### Healthchecks
-Use service [Healthchecks.io](https://healthchecks.io) to check if `discord-bot` is up or not.
+Uses the [Healthchecks.io](https://healthchecks.io) service to check whether `discord-bot` is online or not.
-Can triggers alert on multiple systems if down.
+It can triggers alerts on several systems if it is down.

-**If you don't want to use it, do not fill `uuid`.**
+**If you don't want to use it, leave `uuid` empty.**

-You can use your own version by using custom `base_url`.
+You can use your own version by using a custom `base_url`.

 JSON configuration used:
 ```json